Please also see my All-Time World Cup Team Index.

 Born in El Salvador, Hugo Perez moved to the United States at a young age.
 He played professionally in the United States, France, Sweden, Saudi Arabia and his native El Salvador.
 He was one of the few American professional players before the 1990's and considered the best American player at one point.
-He had 73 caps.
+He had 73 caps between 1984 and 1994.
 He missed the 1990 World Cup Finals due an injury, but was selected to the 1994 World Cup team.
 He was the 1991 Soccer Athlete of the Year and was inducted into the National Soccer Hall of Fame in 2008.

 FW: Herculez Gomez

 Gomez played in both the US and Mexico.
 He won the MLS Cup in 2005 with LA Galaxy.
 In 2010, he signed with Mexican club Puebla F.C. where he emerged as a top-scorer at the Mexican league.
 He won the 2012 Primera División championship with Santos Laguna, and became the first player to have won both the MLS Cup and the Primera División championship.
 Capped 24 times.
 He played for the USA in World Cup 2010.

 FW: Chico Borja

 Born in Ecuador, his family moved to the US.
 He spent time in the several U.S.-based leagues including the North American Soccer League, Major Indoor Soccer League and the American Soccer League.
 He played for NY Cosmos and Team America in the early 1980's.
-Capped 11 times.
+He was capped 11 times.
 He represented the USA at the 1983 Olympics.

 FW: Juan Agudelo

 Juan Agudelo moved to the US as an early age from Colombia.
-He started with New York Red Bulls, Chivas USA and New England Revolution before heading to Stoke City.
-He was sent on loan to FC Utrecht in Holland.
+He started with New York Red Bulls, Chivas USA and New England Revolution before heading to Stoke City in England.
+However, he was sent on loan to FC Utrecht in Holland.
 He returned to New England Revolution in 2015.
 At the time of writing, he has over 28 caps.

 Edgar Castillo, Ramiro Corrales, Efrain “Chico” Chacurian, Santino Quaranta, Ventura Alvarado, Alfredo Morales, Ruben Mendoza, Alfredo Morales, Paul Arriola.